ishkamiel/gameProject/README.md

 game to demo it.
 This project was initiated during the Game Project Course at the Helsinki University, but the intent is to, time permitting, continue this work outside that scope.
-In it's current state the project includes mostly completed event, resource, configuratoin and process management.
-The project is build with CMake, and does include testing with Google Test/Mock.
+In it's current state the project includes mostly completed event, resource, configuration and process management.
+The project is built with CMake, and does include testing with Google Test/Mock.
 Some external utility libraries are used, but otherwise everything is built from the ground up, and as such this serves mostly as a learning exercise.